This post contains affiliate links. Please see our disclosure policy.

 Two images - one of the cupcake batter in the tins, and one of the baked cupcakes.

-Step 5: Mix up the Cinnamon Cream Cheese Frosting by beating together butter, cream cheese, powdered sugar, a splash of heavy cream, vanilla, and cinnamon.
+Step 5: Make Cinnamon Cream Cheese Frosting.
+Beat together butter, cream cheese, powdered sugar, a splash of heavy cream, vanilla, and cinnamon.

 A close-up of the bowl of silky cinnamon cream cheese frosting.

-Step 6: Use a teaspoon to make a well (no cupcake corer needed!), and fill your cooled cupcakes with the peach pie filling.
-Then, frost cupcakes with the cinnamon cream cheese frosting and top with peach puree or filling and a fresh peach slice!
+Step 6: Fill & Frost Cupcakes.
+Use a teaspoon to make a well, & fill your cooled cupcakes with the peach pie filling.
+Frost cupcakes with cinnamon cream cheese frosting and top with peach filling and a fresh peach slice!

 Cupcakes filled with the peach pie filling.